Surgery for Abdominal Aortic Aneurysm

 During an Endovascular Procedure

-Watching the catheter on a video monitor, the surgeon places the catheter in the best position.
+Watching the catheter on a video monitor, the surgeon places a catheter in the best position.

-The graft is expanded so blood can flow through it.
+The graft is guided through the catheter and expanded so blood can flow through it.

 The graft is attached inside the artery.
 It is held in place with stents (metal springs), hooks, or pins.